Ignithia/Killer-Teddies/README.md

   - `sketch-v2.js`: Second version with improvements.
   - `sketch-v3.js`: Latest version with additional features.
   - `sketch-v4.js`: Adds multiplayer instead of AI.
-  - `sketch-v5.js`: Adds power-ups (will also be cleaner up in the next commit)
+  - `sketch-v5.js`: Adds power-ups (will also be cleaner up in one of the next commits)

 - **audio/**: Directory for audio files used in the project.